Thinking Outside Of The Box

 It is rumoured that thinking outside the box originated from the classic puzzle displayed below.

-The goal is to cover all of the dots by using only four straight lines and without taking your pen away from the paper.
+The goal is to cover all of the dots using only four straight lines without taking your pen away from the paper.

-From initial glance it only looks possible with five lines.
-However if you stretch your thinking to think beyond the boundaries of the box then you will no doubt come up with the answer below…
+From an initial glance, it only looks possible with five lines.
+However, if you stretch your thinking to think beyond the box’s boundaries then you will no doubt come up with the answer below…

-With further thinking you may come up with other better solutions, for example the rule states nothing about the width of the line that you can use.
-It would be possible to use just one very thick line and cover all the dots or perhaps the paper could be crumpled into a ball and a pencil stabbed through the paper therefore covering all the dots.
+With further thinking, you may come up with other better solutions.
+For example, the rule states nothing about the width of the line that you can use.
+It would be possible to use just one very thick line and cover all the dots, or perhaps the paper could be crumpled into a ball and a pencil stabbed through it, therefore covering all the dots.

 Question The Rules

-One of the keys to this form of thinking is determining which rules must be abided to and which can be ignored.
+One of the keys to this form of thinking is determining which rules must be abided by and which can be ignored.

-It\’s about breaking preconceived rules or norms to get to a solution.
-Take the rubiks cube as an example… You want to complete it, but you\’re struggling with solving the puzzle so peel off all of the stickers and re-attach them so that it looks complete or pull the individual cubes off and rebuild the cube in a jigsaw type fashion!
+It’s about breaking preconceived rules or norms to get to a solution.
+Take the Rubik’s cube as an example… You want to complete it, but you\’re struggling with solving the puzzle so peel off all of the stickers and re-attach them so that they look complete or pull the individual cubes off and rebuild the cube in a jigsaw-type fashion!

 And I love this example by Jiths that I found while searching the web…